 If I was to buy seeds from a store or supermarket – would these work if I dropped them into soil?

 AG: Supermarket produce tends to be cultivated from F1 seeds which is a hybridised plant.
-At Aerospring, we only use seeds from our own produce we know to be heirloom varieties.
+At Aerospring, we only use seeds from our own products we know to be heirloom varieties.
 We also use F1 seeds but we buy these from reputable seed vendors like Franchi, local purveyors the Seedsmaster or online from sources like Burpee, Baker Creek or Eden Seeds in Australia.

 Watering plants daily and getting rid of insects and pests can seem like a bit of a show-stopper for many newbies wanting to plant for themselves.
 What really needs to be done, if you want to do this?